Lisa17-10/Lisa17-10.github.io/potm.md

 **Photo of November, 2024**

 <img src="/assets/img/POTM/2024/11.jpg" width="100%"/>
 *<span style="font-size: 0.75em;">'The moon-eater of Stillwater!' photographed by Pratyay: Something different here!
-While photographing the full moon at the lake, I found this oak tree in the foreground quite ineteresting and decided to compose the frame with the monster tree devouring hte moon.</span>*
+While photographing the full moon at the lake, I found this oak tree in the foreground quite ineteresting and decided to compose the frame with the monster tree devouring the moon.</span>*
 <br>
 <br>
 <br>